OctopusDeploy/docs/docs/getting-started/first-deployment/deploy-a-package.md

 hideInThisSection: true
 ---

 Octopus Deploy's primary purpose is to push software packages, .zip, .jar, .war, .tar, .nupkg, etc., to your deployment targets.
-Octopus Deploy requires all your assests, binaries, configuration files, CSS files, and more to run your application, to be packaged up.
+Octopus Deploy requires all your assets, binaries, configuration files, CSS files, and more to run your application to be packaged up.
 Typically this is done by your build server.

 Packages must have the following attributes: